 A collection of royal reads for those who can’t get enough of the British royal family!

 Did you watch in awe when Will and Kate got married?
 Do you follow along with all the news about Harry and Meghan?
+Or do you simply long to get whisked away by a foreign prince.
 If yes, these books about royalty will be perfect for you!!

 This list of royal reads is a mix of books that are loosely based on real life royalty and books that create their own royal families.
 A few are inspired by the British royal family.
 Some imagine an American monarchy.
 All will fulfill your desire to read about kings, queens, princes, and princesses!